DelRec: learning delays in recurrent spiking neural networks: Results

 These studies highlight several observations regarding the role of delays.
 First, as theory suggests, models with either type of delays strongly outperform the equivalent architecture without delays (Fig.~\ref{fig:equiparams}B), proving that delays, including those in recurrent connections, offer an invaluable tool for temporal structure extraction.
 Moreover, the comparison between a vanilla RSNN and the same network with random fixed recurrent delays illustrates how the simple introduction of delays in recurrent connections mitigates the training difficulties of RSNNs due to gradient issues.

-Second, our results in Fig.~\ref{fig:equiparams}C indicate that under low parameters constraints, a model with recurrent delays consistently outperforms all other models, with accuracy degrading less steeply as network size decreases.
+Second, our results in Fig.~\ref{fig:equiparams}C indicate that under low parameter constraints, a model with recurrent delays consistently outperforms all other models, with accuracy degrading less steeply as network size decreases.
 It suggests that recurrent delays allow for more efficient use and reuse of temporal information when representational capacity is limited.
-In contrast, we found no advantage in using both types of delays in these small configurations, despite this combination achieving our highest score on the SHD with larger models(Table.~\ref{tab:shd-perf-table}).
-However, Fig.~\ref{fig:equiparams} reveals a tradeoff between accuracy and energy consumption : while recurrent delays achieve better performance than feedforward delays for an equivalent number of parameters and without firing rate constraints, we found that feedforward delays reached their best accuracies with a lower mean firing rate than recurrent delays required for the same performance.
-Though the model with recurrent delays achieves its best accuracy under an already low energy cost ($0.08$ spikes per neuron per time-step), our study suggest that feedforward delays can provide a more energy-efficient alternative when computational efficiency is preferred over performance.
+Additionally, Fig.~\ref{fig:equiparams}C reveals that the advantage of optimizing recurrent delays is increased in very small networks compared to using fixed recurrent delays.
+In contrast, we found no advantage in using both types of delays in these small configurations, despite this combination achieving our highest score on the SHD with larger models (Table.~\ref{tab:shd-perf-table}).
+However, Fig.~\ref{fig:equiparams} reveals a tradeoff between accuracy and energy consumption: while recurrent delays achieve better performance than feedforward delays for an equivalent number of parameters and without firing rate constraints, we found that feedforward delays reached their best accuracies with a lower mean firing rate than recurrent delays required for the same performance.
+Though the model with recurrent delays achieves its best accuracy under an already low energy cost ($0.08$ spikes per neuron per time-step), our study suggests that feedforward delays can provide a more energy-efficient alternative when computational efficiency is preferred over performance.

 Finally, in line with the findings of \citet{Hammouamri2024} with DCLS-Delays, we observe in Fig.~\ref{fig:equiparams}B that the benefit of learning delays in recurrent connections is relatively small, yet consistent and significant, underlining the utility of optimizing recurrent dynamics for temporal processing.